egonz/old_sql/README.md

 Some features of Old SQL are:

 * Reports can be created using little or no Ruby code.
-  - This allows the SQL for the report to be designed by a DBA, or other database developer independent of Ruby.
+  - SQL for the report to be designed by a DBA, or other database developer independent of Ruby.
   - Reports can be designed using a design file that mocks the reports.
 This file can contain data from the SQL, as well as String literals, and formulas (that can also use numeric literals).
-  - The design documents, which are nothing more than csv files, can also serve as documentation, and describe the layout of the report in an intuitive way.
+  - The design documents, which are nothing more than CSV files, can also serve as documentation, and describe the layout of the report in an intuitive way.
-  - If you want more fine grained control and report processor can parse the SQL.
+  - If you want more fine grained control, a custom report processor can parse the SQL.
-  - This also makes it simple to convert legacy reports into Old SQL reports.
+  - Simple to convert legacy reports into Old SQL reports.
 * Multiple report views (jqGrid, HTML table, and chart) that can be configured using the old_sql initializer.
 * Old SQL uses Devise for authentication, and will install it for you.
 It can even add Devise support to an existing model (by default users).
 * In the report design all data is rounded to a precision that can be set in the old_sql initializer.
   This feature can also be disabled in the initializer.
 * Old SQL has rake tasks for running the reports and outputting the result as CSV.
 This can simplify testing.
   It also allows reports to be run as a cron task.
 * The look of Old SQL can be customized.
-* Support for printing and exporting to csv.
+* Support for printing and exporting to CSV.

 Quick Setup and Demo
 --------------------

 1. Add gem 'old_sql', and gem 'devise' to your Gemfile.
-2. bundle instal
+2. bundle install
 3. rails g old_sql:install, or rails g old_sql:install <model>
 4. rake db:migrate
 5. Ensure you have at least one user record, and that old_sql_admin=true.
-6. if you didn't previously have Devise installed open rails console, and select your old_sql_admin user, and set password and password_confirmation.
+6. If you didn't previously have Devise installed open rails console, and select your old_sql_admin user, and set password and password_confirmation.
 Save, and exit.
 7. Type rails s to start your rails server.
 8. Navigate to http://localhost:3000/sql/reports
 9. Authenticate using your old_sql_admin user.